cockroachdb/docs/cockroachcloud/quickstart.md

 ---
 title: Quickstart with CockroachCloud Free (beta)
-summary: Learn how to create and use your free CockroachCloud cluster.
+summary: Learn how to create and use your free {{ site.data.products.db }} cluster.
 toc: true
 ---